cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 })
 ```

-## Chai upgrade changes
+## Chai upgrade

-Chai has been upgraded to Chai 4, which includes a number of breaking changes and new features outlined in [Chai's migration guide](https://github.com/chaijs/chai/issues/781).
-Some changes you might notice include:
+Mocha was upgraded from `3.5.0` to `4.3.0`, which includes a number of breaking changes and new features outlined in {% url "Chai's migration guide" https://github.com/chaijs/chai/issues/781 %}.
+Some changes you might notice are described below.

-### Example #1
+### {% fa fa-warning red %} Breaking Change: assertions expecting numbers

 Some assertions will now throw an error if the assertion's target or arguments are not numbers, including `within`, `above`, `least`, `below`, `most`, `increase` and `decrease`.